If we can look at the world as God sees it and declare, as He did, that it is good, we should be cheerful, even in the face of great darkness.

 All of us, whether we live in what we call the past, the present, or the future, have lived “once upon a time”; all of us have encountered the dragons of darkness and have either fought them or become them; for those who fought them, trusting in the power of God’s goodness in the darkest hour, there is the promise that we will move from “once upon a time” to “happily ever after.”
 Now that’s a reason to be cheerful.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: The featured image is “Testing the Wine,” English School, 19th century, courtesy of Wikipedia.
+The featured image is “Testing the Wine,” English School, 19th century, and is in the public domain, courtesy of Wikipedia.